Scar (The Lion King): Accolades and legacy

 CNN considers Scar one of "Disney's scariest characters."
 While ranking the character fifth, The Stanford Daily wrote, "From his habit of sadistically toying with his prey to his dumb hyena coven to the way he leads the kingdom of Pride Rock into a period of starvation and sorrow, he's a backstabbing dictator of an uncle."
-Richard Crouse of Metro cited Scar's "Long live the King" as the character's "Most evil line."
-Additionally, "Be Prepared" is often revered as one of the greatest Disney villain songs.
-Official Disney Blogs wrote that the song, with its "hyena backup singers, and the best bone-rattling percussion of all the villains' songs," Scar proves himself "an expert crooner of villainous plots."
-Aside from Disney and animation, Scar is often revered as one of the greatest movie villains of all-time.
+Richard Crouse of Metro cited Scar's "Long live the King" as the character's "most evil line".
+Aside from Disney and animation, Scar is often revered as one of the greatest movie villains of all time.
 Digital Spy featured the character who, according to author Simon Reynolds, "underlined the sheer blackness of his heart by ruthlessly killing Simba's father," among the "25 greatest movie villains".
-Similarly, in 2012, Entertainment Weekly ranked the character the twenty-fifth "Most Vile Movie Villain" ever, while Total Film ranked Scar sixty-seventh in 2014.
+Similarly, Entertainment Weekly ranked the character the "twenty-fifth-most vile movie villain" ever, while Total Film ranked Scar sixty-seventh.